easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {41}</i>
 </center><br>

-Figure 13 highlights which elements are modified when submerged and by which parameters.
+@figureref {EnvironmentSubmergedElements} highlights which elements are modified when submerged and by which parameters.
 Radiation is handled much like an open switch in a circuit via the resistor and does not allow any transfer.
 The evaporation transfer source is directly set to zero.

 <center>
 <a href="./Images/Environment/EnvironmentSubmergedCircuit.png"><img src="./Images/Environment/EnvironmentSubmergedCircuit.png"></a>
-<i>Figure 13.
-Elements that are directly affected by the submerged calculations are boxed and labeled with the parameters that cause them to change.</i>
+<i>@figuredef {EnvironmentSubmergedElements} Elements that are directly affected by the submerged calculations are boxed and labeled with the parameters that cause them to change.</i>
 </center><br>

 ### Outputs